Undergraduate minor: biology

 BIOL:2512 Fundamental Genetics4 s.h.

 Nature, function of genetic material: classical, molecular, developmental aspects.
-Prerequisites: BIOL:1411 with a minimum grade of C- and BIOL:1412 with a minimum grade of C- and CHEM:1120.
+Prerequisites: BIOL:1411 with a minimum grade of C- and (BIOL:1412 with a minimum grade of C- or PSY:2701 with a minimum grade of C-) and CHEM:1120.
 Corequisites: CHEM:2210, if not taken as a prerequisite.

 BIOL:2603 Mechanisms of Aging3 s.h.

 Evolutionary theories of aging, cellular and genetic basis of aging and repair, disruption of homeostasis in aging; focus on studies of biological and environmental causes of age-related diseases.
-Prerequisites: (BIOL:1412 or HHP:3500) and BIOL:1411.
+Prerequisites: BIOL:1411 and (BIOL:1412 or HHP:3500 or PSY:2701).

 BIOL:2673 Ecology3-4 s.h.